David Patrick, Dean, Old Main 530, 360-650-3170

 Graduate assistantships are available in limited number in most graduate programs and are competitively awarded.
 Assistantships are not available in self-sustaining (non state-supported) programs.
 Only students with full admission, not provisional status, may be awarded the TA.
 To continue as a graduate assistant, the graduate student must meet or exceed all academic criteria pertaining to satisfactory progress toward the degree, and meet or exceed all departmental requirements and criteria for satisfactory service as a graduate teaching assistant.
 Graduate students are limited to no more than the equivalent of seven full-time quarters of service as graduate teaching assistants.
 Program advisors may recommend students for additional quarters of service, which requires approval of the Graduate Dean.
 Graduate assistants must meet the Graduate School definition of full-time enrollment.

 Duties vary according to the department and program, the needs of the program faculty and the student’s graduate plan of study.
 A full-time assistantship does not allow for additional salary or employment from the University.
 Graduate teaching assistantship applicants whose native language is not English must demonstrate English language proficiency required for classroom or laboratory instruction.
-Applicants to graduate programs check the TA box on the online application for consideration (go to Graduate School website).
+Applicants to graduate programs check the TA box on the online application for consideration.

-Graduate students also are eligible for several types of financial aid; information can be obtained from the University’s Financial Aid Office, www.finaid.wwu.edu/.
+Graduate students also are eligible for several types of financial aid; information can be obtained from the University’s Financial Aid Office, finaid.wwu.edu.

-Graduate programs at WWU generally require a minimum of 45 credits with thesis and 48 credits without thesis.
-The minimum basic program requirement generally contains at least 24 credits of approved 500- and 600-level courses other than the thesis (690); and no fewer than 5 credits and no more than 36 credits of thesis (690).
-For a non-thesis program, the minimum basic program requirement must contain at least 38 credits of approved 500- and 600-level courses.
-A maximum of 10 credits of approved 400-level courses can be applied to either thesis or non-thesis programs.
+Master’s programs at WWU generally require a minimum of 45 credits with thesis and 48 credits without thesis.
+Programs with a thesis generally require no fewer than 5 credits and no more than 36 credits of thesis coursework (690).
+Doctoral programs require a minimum of 90 credits beyond the bachelor’s degree.
+Programs that require a master’s degree prior to admission to doctoral study may require fewer than 90 credits.
+A maximum of 10 credits of approved 400-level coursework can be applied to graduate degree programs.
 All 400-level courses must meet the same standards as regular 500-level courses with regard to grading, time frame, et cetera.

 For students who have taken a significant number of graduate level accounting, mathematics or computer science courses as undergraduates at WWU, and who as undergraduates were identified for admission to the Graduate School, the graduate programs in accounting, mathematics and computer science require only 36 500- and 600-level credits.
 Guidelines for this option are available from the departments.

 It is recommended that no more than 10 credits of directed independent study be applied toward the degree, although some programs are more restrictive.
-A graduate student registering for a 500 or 400 independent study course used for the degree develops a contract (online form) with the instructor, which is then reviewed and approved by the graduate program advisor, department chair and the Graduate School.
+A graduate student registering for a 500- or 400-level independent study course used for the degree develops a contract with the instructor, which is then reviewed and approved by the graduate program advisor, department chair and the Graduate School.
 Independent study credit normally will not be given when the student is paid for engaging in the work described on the contract (e.g., internship, work-study projects, graduate assistantships).

-Many programs require more than 45 or 48 credits to meet degree requirements.
+Many programs require more than the above standard minimum credits to meet degree requirements.
 Also, certain undergraduate deficiencies may add additional credits to an individual student’s course of study.
 (See Plan of Study section that follows.)
 These deficiencies may affect financial aid awards.

 Program descriptions in this catalog provide information about special requirements: statistics competency, second language competency, sequence of particular courses, et cetera.
 Most graduate programs provide information about such special requirements; the student should request this information from the program advisor.

 Students whose research involves human subjects or live vertebrate animals must obtain approval prior to conducting research and comply with University policies regarding these types of research.
-Please refer to www.wwu.edu/depts/rsp.
+Please refer to wwu.edu/compliance.

 The Graduate School defines full-time enrollment as 8 or more credits per quarter.
 The maximum credit load for a graduate student is determined in consultation with the student’s graduate program advisor, within the policies set by the Registrar.